 Sapin II: a very opaque transparency bill in France

-By Quentin Parrinello, National Coordinator of PWYP France / Oxfam France on February 13, 2017
+By Quentin Parinello, National Coordinator of PWYP France and on February 6, 2022

-Data-driven stories outlined how the reporting voted in Parliament could have allowed companies such as Total to hide a large part of their activities
+Data-driven stories outlined how the reporting voted in Parliament allows companies such as Total to hide a large part of their activities

 Public reporting requirements in France and the opportunity for a stronger transparency bill